kpi-team-five/TeamFive/README.md

 # TeamFive
-Our project is about a database of contacts of teachers and students with the ability to communicate between them
+Our project is about a database of contacts of teachers and students with the ability to communicate between them.

 ## Technology Stack:
 - Language: JavaScript